smithmphs/oil_gas_lease_templates/README.md

 Known Issues
 ============

-    * Section numbers are not consecutive due to some unresolved issue with markdown.
+Section numbers are not always consecutive due to some unresolved issue with markdown.

 Disclaimer
 ==========